 For example, "I observe a female, elderly patient of Caucasian ethnicity.
-She has a small, round, flat asymmetric lesion that's red on the edges but pale in the middle."
+She has a small, singular, flat, round, asymmetric lesion on her nose that's red on the edges but pale in the middle."

 Video Analysis

 For example, you might be asked to watch a video of an interaction between a doctor and a patient, and then provide your thoughts.
 Example video: Doctor Patient Relationship (YouTube)